 Assistant Chief Alice Fulk

 Assistant Chief Fulk joined the Police Department in 1992.
-Throughout her career, she has held positions in Patrol, Investigations, Training, and Records and Support Divisions.
+Throughout her career, she has held positions in Patrol, Investigations, Professional Standards, Training, and Records and Support Divisions.
 In 2015, Assistant Chief Fulk had the distinction of becoming the first female Assistant Chief of Police in the history of the Little Rock Police Department.
 During her police career, Assistant Chief Fulk has received numerous commendations and professional certifications.

 Assistant Chief Fulk holds a Bachelor of Arts degree in Criminal Justice from the University of Arkansas at Little Rock, and a Master of Arts degree in Human Resource Management from Webster University.
 She has attended the Senior Management Institute for Police, Homeland Security Leadership Academy, Arkansas School of Law Enforcement Supervision, Arkansas Leader, and the Little Rock Chamber of Commerce Leadership Class XIV.